 The Difference Between Heroin and Coke

-Heroin is dangerous not only because of its effects on the brain and body, but it’s also usually injected via needle, which leaves you open to infections and bloodborne diseases.
+Heroin is dangerous not only because of its effects on the brain and body.
+However, it’s also usually injected via needle, which leaves people vulnerable to infections and blood-borne diseases.

-When people are physically dependent on heroin and attempt to stop using it, they tend to go through withdrawal and feel very ill.
+When people become physically dependent on heroin and attempt to stop use, they tend to go through withdrawal and feel ill.

 Have more questions about Heroin abuse?Read the most frequently asked questions

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700